 That ability to accept new instructions “on the fly” provides attackers with an avenue to alter an application while it is running and inject malicious instructions without leaving a trace.
 If executed skillfully, these nefarious instructions leave no file-based forensic evidence behind — no “virus signature” to identify either before or after the attack.

-While it is true that JIT-compiled languages (such as those running in the .NET environment) can mitigate most runtime compromises, the brief period between source translation and execution still presents a window of opportunity for attackers to infect the source code prior to compilation.
-Although hybrid approaches may be less vulnerable than purely interpreted systems, they remain far more exposed than programs written in true compiled languages.
+While it is true that JIT-compiled languages (such as those running in the .NET environment) can mitigate most runtime compromises, the brief period in the device running the code between source translation and execution still presents a window of opportunity for attackers to infect the source code prior to compilation.
+Although hybrid approaches may be less vulnerable than purely interpreted systems, they remain far more exposed than programs written in true compiled languages, especially when compilation usually does not take place on the same device that ultimately runs the application.

 The Cardboard Tank Problem in Cybersecurity